cyf0e/react-item-filters/README.md

 [GitHub](https://github.com/cyf0e/react-item-filters)
 [NPM Package](https://www.npmjs.com/package/react-item-filters)
 <br>
 Easily create components that offer product filtering in client side react.
-Created as a way to simply add filtering to a list of products on a web store.
+Created as a way to simply add filtering to a list of items.
 Currently only usable client side access with hooks.

 **Note:** This is a hobby project in early stage.
 There is no doubt it has unexpected errors from unforseen edge cases.
 If you plan on using this, consider testing thoroughly with your use case.